 Is the 'DEMAND' indicator lit?
 NO Check programmer is calling for hot water.
-If no programmer is fitted: check 'hot water' switch is set to 'CONSTANT'. iit?
+If no programmer is fitted: check 'hot water' switch is set to 'CONSTANT'.
+IIL?
 NO Check 'heating' switch is set to 'TIMED'.
 NO Check hot water tap is open.
 Check water flow rate is at least 3 litres/minute.
 Cannot achieve 3 litres/ minute Check the mains stop tap is open fully.
 Check the cold water isolation valve in the boiler is open.
 Check if the flow restrictor (located in the cold water isolation valve) is clear.
 If not, clean restrictor or remove from valve.
 NOTE: No flow restrictor is fitted to the Combi 36 model.
 Is the water pressure OK?
 Low water pressure = low water flow rate.
 Check standing water pressure.
 2 bar minimum standing pressure required.
 Check running (dynamic) pressure.
 1 bar minimum dynamic pressure required.
 Is the 'FLOW SWITCH' indicator lit?
 If water pressure is OK.
 Check for blockage in plate heat exchanger unit.
 NOTE: In hard water areas, scale will be produced that can block the plate heat exchanger if no anti-scale protection has been installed.
 Refer to Section 5 for further details.
-Is plate heat exchanger is OK.
-Check flow switch is correctly positioned: the arrow (on flow switch body) must point in the direction of flow, i.e. toward the front of boiler.
-Check switch is free to operate: close cold water isolation valve, remove flow switch from pipework - manually operate switch paddle to check.
-Remove any debris/blockage from the pipework body or switch paddle.
-Check for electrical continuity between flow switch terminals when switch is closed.
-No continuity - replace flow switch.
-No 230V - check connections at PCB.
-If still no 230V - replace PCB.
-Is the 'FLOW SWITCH' indicator lit?
+Check flow switch is correctly positioned: the are the direction of flow, i.e. toward the front of boile Check switch is free to operate: close cold water pipework - manually operate switch paddle to complete Remove any debris/blockage from the pipework Check for electrical continuity between flow switch.
+No 230V - check connections at PCB. • Is the 'FLOW SWITCH' indicator lit?
 YES Flow switch is activated.
 Continue to the next check.
 Is the 'DHW PUMP' indicator lit?
 NO Continue to next check.
 Is the 'DHW PUMP' indicator flashing?
 YES Fast or slow flash First, set boiler 'ON/OFF' switch to 'OFF'.
 Wait 5 seconds.
 Then set 'ON/OFF' switch back to 'ON'.
 If the 'DHW PUMP' indicator Fast flash (twice per second): Indicates a possible fault with the 'store' thermistor.
 Check DHW 'store' thermistor connection to PCB.
 Replace 'store' thermistor. continues flashing.
 Slow flash (once every 2 seconds): Indicates a possible fault with the PCB (relay).
 Replace PCB.
 YES PCB is supplying voltage to the DHW pump - but pump is not working.
 Check for electrical connections at the pump.
 Check for 230V at the pump terminals.
 Check if CH pump is stuck: Check for rotation of shaft/impeller.
 If still not operating, replace the DHW pump.
 Is the 'DHW PUMP' indicator lit?
 YES DHW pump is working but no circulation.
 Check both pump valves are open.
 Check non-return valve on DHW pump is operational (not sticking).
 Check there are no air locks in the system (if removal of air is difficult - see additional check list).
-YES DHW pumpis working and water is circulating.
+YES DHW pump is working and water is circulating.
 Hot or warm water should be present at hot tap.
 If not: refer to 'poor hot water' procedure in Section 12.3.
 Is the 'BURNER' indicator lit?
 YES Is burner firing?
 If no: refer to 'burner not operating' procedure in Section 12.2 (C).